purplediane/purplediane.github.io/_posts/2017-05-06-variables-and-references.md

 [[0, 0, 0], [0, 0, 0], [0, 0, 0]]
 ```

 Raise your hand if you like that result!
-What if we want to change a value in the matrix?
-How about changing the middle value to 1:
+What happens if we want to change a value in the matrix?
+Let's try changing the middle value to 1:

 ```python
 >>> matrix[1][1] = 1